 HARRIET KRIJGH, Cello

-The 22-year-old Dutch cellist Harriet Krijgh, is one of today’s most exciting and promising young cellists.
-Her expressive and cantabile playing touches and thrills both audiences and critics alike.
+Twenty-five year old Harriet Krijgh is one of today’s most exciting and promising young cellists.
+Her grace and expressiveness touches her audiences as soon as she is on the concert platform.

-Harriet Krijgh plays a cello made by Giovanni Paolo Maggini from 1620, which is provided to her by a private collector.
+Harriet plays a Giovanni Paolo Maggini cello from 1620, which is generously loaned to her privately.